 Specific sugar proteins in the syrup can actually help keep water in the stool.
 This can prevent the stool from compacting.
 These proteins are usually only found in dark corn syrup.

 The Karo website warns that there’s a small risk that their syrup may contain Clostridium botulinum spores.
-Although these spores generally aren’t harmful, you should check with your child’s doctor before giving this syrup to your child.
+Although these spores generally aren’t harmful, check with your child’s doctor before giving this syrup to your child.

 Here are a few tips to help keep your child’s bowel movements regular:

 Reduce your child’s intake of cow’s milk.
 Some children may experience temporary sensitivity to the proteins in cow’s milk.
 This can contribute to constipation.

-- Offer a balanced diet.
+Offer a balanced diet.
 Make sure your child has a well-rounded diet.
 If their doctor approves, it may also be helpful to offer a chewable fiber supplement to help stimulate a bowel movement.

 If your child is experiencing frequent constipation, schedule an appointment with their doctor.
 Together, you can come up with a plan to relieve your child’s constipation.